Steve Taylor, Ph.D., Professor Emeritus & Founding Director Food Allergy Research and Resource Program, University of Nebraska-Lincoln (retired)

-Steve L. Taylor, Ph.D. currently serves as Professor in the Dept. of Food Science & Technology and founder and Co-Director of the Food Allergy Research & Resource Program (FARRP) at the University of Nebraska.
+Steve L. Taylor, Ph.D. served as Professor in the Dept. of Food Science & Technology and founder and Co-Director of the Food Allergy Research & Resource Program (FARRP) at the University of Nebraska.
 FARRP is a food industry-funded consortium with more than 90 member companies headquartered in 11 different countries.
 Dr. Taylor received his B.S. and M.S. degrees in food science and technology from Oregon State University and his Ph.D. in biochemistry from the University of California – Davis.
 Dr. Taylor initiated his professional interest in food allergies and sensitivities in 1980.
 He maintains an active research program on detection methods, threshold doses, risk assessment, and other aspects of food allergies.

 The food industry has been reasonably well versed in the basics of food allergies including hazards and control steps.
 However, the food supply is changing.
 Consumers are attracted to emerging sources of protein and entrepreneurial food companies market exciting, nutritious, but nontraditional ingredients in their foods and beverages.
 In some products, the level of protein is comparatively high.
 While proteins add value to new food products, they can also occasionally lead to the development of food allergies in some consumers.
 This presentation will provide a greater understanding of the potential allergic risks associated with current and novel protein sources.
 Consumer risks are low and manageable with adherence to good labeling practices.
 And, new clinical approaches to increasing protein tolerance in infancy will be discussed.

 2015 Protein Trends & Technologies Seminar — Technical Program: Formulating with Proteins